ServerlessSam/data-file-merge/examples/mr-men-example/README.md

 # Mr Men Examples
  You have been given a set of data on various 'Mr Men' and 'Little Miss' characters.
 You need to combine the required data into a single file

+ For both examples, you can see the merged file at `found.json`, in the same directory as this README.

  ## Example 1
  This example requires a `parameter`.
 The key is `Adjective` and the value is an the adjective you'd like to be the character's surname.